glfw/glfw/README.md

    loader linked statically into the application
  - Bugfix: Single compilation unit builds failed due to naming conflicts (#783)
  - Bugfix: The range checks for `glfwSetCursorPos` used the wrong minimum (#773)
+ - Bugfix: Defining `GLFW_INCLUDE_VULKAN` when compiling the library did not fail with the expected error message (#823)
  - [Win32] Bugfix: `glfwSetClipboardString` created an unnecessary intermediate copy of the string
  - [Win32] Bugfix: Examples failed to build on Visual C++ 2010 due to C99 in